TheCandidStartup/TheCandidStartup.github.io/_drafts/multi-tenant-rules.md

 tags: cloud-architecture
 ---

 I spent [ten years of my career]({% link _topics/cloud-architecture.md %}) working on the architecture of [multi-tenant systems]({% link _posts/2022-11-07-evolution-multi-tenant-architecture.md %}).
 That's enough time to make and witness a lot of mistakes.
 I've learnt a lot.
-Now it's time to distill the benefits of that learning into what I like to call the Seven Rules of Multi-Tenant Systems.
+Now it's time to distill the benefits of that learning into what I like to call the Seven Rules[^1] of Multi-Tenant Systems.

+[^1]: It's actually sixteen rules divided into seven categories but that doesn't sound as snappy

 ## 1. API